jprante/jprante.github.com/_posts/elasticsearch/2012-07-26-Mmap-with-Lucene.md

 A memory-mapped file is virtual memory which has been assigned a direct byte-for-byte correlation with some portion of a resource.
 This resource is typically a file that is physically present on-disk, but can also be a device, shared memory object, or other resource that the OS can reference through a file descriptor.

-Memory-mapped files can be shared across processes (this might be complex though).
+Memory-mapped files can be shared between processes (this might be complex though).
 When Java directly allocates buffers or maps files to memory, they are allocated outside the Java heap.

 Why ``mmap`` is getting more important today
 --------------------------------------------